Yukon Aboriginal Sport Circle Staff

 Rose Inglangasuk / Indigenous Games and Program Manager

 Rose is Inuvialuit, born in Inuvik Northwest Territories, but grew up in Whitehorse Yukon moving here and calling it home since she was 4 years old.
 Rose has a Bachelor of Management for Indigenous Nations and Organizations through Athabasca University.
 Her profile includes Major Games management such as AWG, NAIG, NYO, and Yukon Arctic Sports Inter-School Championships and Sport for Social Development in Indigenous Communities (SSDIC).

 Heidi Bob / Office Manager

 Experienced in administrative procedures and working in a customer service focused environment while working with YG in the Corporate Human Resources & Diversity Services Department.
 Heidi also has a background in finance with a keen knowledge of administration and day to day accounting practices since working as an Accounts Payable Clerk for 4 years.
-After completing high school, Heidi went to College where she took the one-year Business Administration Program.
+After completing high school, Heidi went to College where she took the Business Administration Program.
 Born and raised in the Yukon, Heidi is a Teslin Tlingit Council First Nation member.